Remi123/type_expr/README.md

 This nicer syntax allows for easier concatenation of meta-expressions to be more readable.
 You can also alias another meta-expression under te::pipe_<Fs...> to use it later.

-Or even crazier, you can use meta-expression to create another meta-expression
+Or even crazier, you can use meta-expression to create another meta-expression!
+Look at the function write_<Es...> for more info.

 ___